 St. Peter’s Basilica

 St. Peter’s Basilica, widely considered to be one of the most famous churches in the world, is located within the UNESCO World Heritage Site of the Vatican City.
 Meticulously designed to resemble a three-aisled cross with a massive dome at the center, it seamlessly cuts through the dramatic skyline of Rome.
 The Basilica also houses the tomb of St. Peter, one of the 12 apostles of Jesus Christ.
-It spans across 22,300 square meters and can hold up to 60,000 people, making it one of the largest churches in the world.
-With St. Peter's Basilica tickets, explore the architecture and design work of Donato Bramante, Michelangelo, Carlo Maderno, and Gian Lorenzo Bernini, this Italian Church is the most renowned work of Renaissance architecture.
+It spans 22,300 square meters and can hold up to 60,000 people, making it one of the largest churches in the world.
+With St. Peter's Basilica tickets, explore the architecture and design work of Donato Bramante, Michelangelo, Carlo Maderno, and Gian Lorenzo Bernini, considered to be a high symbol of Renaissance architecture.

 Look out for: St. Peter’s Tomb, St. Peter’s Chair, the dome of St. Peter’s Basilica

 The Sistine Chapel derives its name from Pope Sixtus IV della Rovere who commissioned the architect Giovanni dei Dolci to build the chapel between 1477 and 1480.
 An unassuming brick building with numerous windows, the exterior of the iconic Sistine Chapel is drab and unfussy.
 The interior, however, is decorated with breathtaking frescoes by various Renaissance artists.
 The most famous among these is a fresco painted by Michelangelo which adorns the entire altar wall.
 With more than 300 figures, it illustrates the final judgment of humanity or the Second Coming of Christ.

 Look out for: The ceiling, the Last Judgement fresco

 Visited by over 6 million people every year, the Vatican Museums consist of 54 galleries and boasts one of the largest collections of Renaissance and Medieval art in the world.
 From Michelangelo and Raphael to Picasso and van Gogh, you will find works by many great artists here.
-However, the most famous attraction of the Vatican Museums is perhaps the iconic Spiral Staircase designed by Bramante.
+However, the most famous attraction you would see on booking Vatican tickets is perhaps the iconic Spiral Staircase designed by Bramante.
 Shaped like a double helix, it is composed of two staircases that allow people to go up and down the stairs without crossing each other.